Employment

 Physical Requirements: Regularly sit, turn, bend, reach, stand, walk, talk, hear, and interact with campus visitors as well as with others.
 Must have the ability to understand and present materials and communicate with constituents and co-workers in a harmonious manner.
 Must be able to lift 25lbs.

 We seek candidates who will add to the racial, cultural, and gender identity of the school community.
-Qualified candidates should send a letter of interest, current resume, educational philosophy statement (faculty positions only), employment application, and a list of professional references to Employment@saintannesschool.org with Coordinator of Diversity, Equity and Inclusion in the subject line.
+Qualified candidates should send a letter of interest, current resume, educational philosophy statement (faculty positions only), employment application, and a list of professional references to Employment@saintannesschool.org with Director of Enrollment Management in the subject line.
 Please use the following format for naming your electronic files: Lastname_Firstname_Resume.
 References will not be contacted without applicant approval.

 Primary Responsibilities: